exercism/configlet/README.md

 and so configlet has a `fmt` command for rewriting a track's JSON files in a canonical form.

-The `fmt` command currently only operates on the exercise `.meta/config.json` files, but it is likely to operate on all the track JSON files in the future.
+The `fmt` command currently only operates on the exercise `.meta/config.json` files, but it's likely to operate on all the track JSON files in the future.

 A plain `configlet fmt` makes no changes to the track, and checks the formatting of the `.meta/config.json` file for every Concept Exercise and Practice Exercise.

-To print a list of paths for which there is not already a formatted exercise `.meta/config.json` file (exiting with a non-zero exit code if at least one exercise lacks a formatted config file):
+To print a list of paths for which there isn't already a formatted exercise `.meta/config.json` file (exiting with a non-zero exit code if at least one exercise lacks a formatted config file):

 ```shell